Guidance

 In the area of extractive industries several challenges persist.
 In 2013, the Honduran Government passed The General Mining Law (Decree No 32-2013) which established the Honduran Institute for Geology and Mines (INHGEOMIN).
 INHGEOMIN is legally mandated to manage the mining sector in accordance with EITI transparency principles.

-Nevertheless, the General Mining Law was met with opposition from several communities and organisations in Honduras.
+Nevertheless, the General Mining Law was met with opposition from several communities and organizations in Honduras.
 Some of the main concerns raised were water sources communities depended on being left unprotected, mining not being prohibited in populated areas, limited access to information about technical and financial aspects of the projects and companies involved, amongst others.

 Learn more about EITI in Honduras.

-Rule of law and transparency (corruption and bribery)
+5. Rule of law and transparency (corruption and bribery)

 In November 2020, Honduras created the Secretariat of State in the Office of Transparency to fight corruption.
 The Castro government, shut down the Secretariat of State in the Office of Transparency in April 2022 and instead created the Secretary of State in Office of Transparency and Anticorruption.

-In the latest Transparency International Index 2022, Honduras scored 23/100 and has a ranking of 157 out of 180 countries.
-The report has Honduras under worst performer and highlights the issue of extortion of small businesses and ordinary citizens by gangs as a serious problem that goes unpunished – holding back economic development and heightens insecurity with illegal flows of money going to the financial system.
+In the latest Transparency International Index 2023, Honduras scored 23/100 and has a ranking of 154 out of 180 countries.
+The report has Honduras under the worst performers and highlights the issue of extortion of small businesses and ordinary citizens by gangs as a serious problem that goes unpunished – holding back economic development and heightens insecurity with illegal flows of money going to the financial system.

 In February 2022, President Castro announced that her government had requested to the United Nations the creation and establishment of the International Commission Against Impunity in Honduras (CICIH).
 On 15 December, the Honduran government and the UN signed a MoU to set up CICIH.
+The group of UN experts have made 4 visits to the country to evaluate the legislative and institutional obstacles that exist in the country to combat corruption, however, progress to install the CICIH has been slow, which is highly criticized by the civil society, international human rights organisations, among other actors.

-Case study: The Mission to Support the Fight against Corruption and Impunity in Honduras (MACCIH)
+6. 5.1 Study Case: The Mission to Support the Fight against Corruption and Impunity in Honduras (MACCIH)

-In 2016 following months of protests demanding the fight against corruption to be taken forward by an independent organization, the Honduran government requested the Organization of American States (OAS) to establish The Mission to Support the Fight Against Corruption and Impunity in Honduras (MACCIH).
+In 2016 following months of protest demanding the fight against corruption to be taken forward by an independent organization, the Honduran government requested the Organization of American States (OAS) to establish The Mission to Support the Fight Against Corruption and Impunity in Honduras (MACCIH).
 MACCIH aimed to improve the quality of services delivered by the justice system and to prevent and fight corruption and impunity in the country.
 The commission’s mandate includes selecting and overseeing a group of judges, prosecutors, police officers, and forensic scientists to pursue corruption cases.

-During its first year MACCIH had several successes and began investigating several high profile corruption cases.
+During its first year, MACCIH had several successes and began investigating several high-profile corruption cases.
 The case of Los Cachiros linked former President Porfirio Lobos (2010-2014) and the cartel Los Cachiros as beneficiaries of hydroelectric projects the assassinated activist Berta Cáceres opposed.
 A second case named La Caja Chica de la Dama provided proof against former first lady Rosa Elena Lobos of creating a sophisticated money laundering network.
 As a result of the investigation she was arrested.

 Following the approval of the new law MACCIH’s Head of Mission, Juan Jimenez, resigned citing a lack of support from authorities in Honduras and clashes with OAS leadership.
 Moreover, in March 2018 the Supreme Court accepted a challenge against the agreement which established MACCIH, adding further pressure to its work.
 MACCIH’s mandate ended in January 2020 after 14 cases against 113 individuals.
 Currently, the Special Prosecutor’s Unit Against Impunity of Corruption (UFECIC) continues to follow-up on corruption cases under threats and little support from local authorities.

-Security (organised crime)
+7. Security (organised crime)

-Terrorism and protective security advice
+8. Terrorism and protective security advice

 See the FCDO Travel Advice Honduras for the latest information.

-Regulatory environment
+9. Regulatory environment

-The maximum working hours are 8 hours per day and 44 hours per week, with at least one 24 hour rest period per week; 10 work days paid as vacations per year; 2 bonuses of 2 complete salaries per year (one in June and another one in December).
+The maximum working hours are 8 hours per day and 44 hours per week, with at least one 24 hour rest period per week; 10 work days paid as vacations per year; two bonuses of two complete salaries per year (one in June and another one in December).
 Additionally, there is a requirement for all foreign companies to hire Honduran workers; at least 90% of the total workers have to be Honduran and at least 85% of the payroll has to be paid to Hondurans.

 For a more comprehensive list of regulations and procedures, the Honduran government has created this website with the support of the international network of transparent investment procedures of UNCTAD.

-Commercial
+10.1 Commercial

-Business and human rights
+10.2 Business and human rights

-Education
+10.3 Education

-Rule of Law and transparency
+10.4 Rule of Law and transparency

-Security
+10.5 Security

-Think tanks
+10.6 Think tanks

-Contact
+11. Contact

 Contact the DBT team in Guatemala for further information.